 Jellies - Cnidaria and Ctenophores

-There is a surprising amount of gelatinous material in the plankton stemming from a number of sources but especially the spectacularly diverse phylum Cnidaria.
-Comprising sea anemones, jellyfish and hydroids the size can be extreme as well.
-From huge jellyfish down to abundant tiny medusae from the hydroids much of the plankters depend on the method of reproduction.
 This page concentrates on the microscopic forms that appear in the Dale samples.
 Sea anemones are large polyp creatures living on the shore and although they can clone asexually they may sexually produce a larva (planula) which disperses in the plankton.
-A small medusa is typically from a class called Hydrozoa where colonies of tiny polyps attach to substrates (e.g. seaweed/rock).
-The exception are the Siphonophores (see Velella velella often called By-The-Wind-Sailor).
-A close relative of the cnidaria is the Ctenophora a small phylum, commonly called Sea Gooseberries or Comb Jellies they are voracious carnivores of copepods
+The medusa found in the class Hydrozoa are referred to as hydromedusae to distinguish them from the jellyfish.
+On the shore they form colonies of tiny polyps attach to substrates (e.g. seaweed/rock).
+The hydroid exception is the Siphonophores (see Velella velella often called By-The-Wind-Sailor).

 Velella velella, trapped in a rockpool

 Like the infamous Portuguese Man O'war Velella is not a jellyfish but a hydrozoan and forms a floating colony of polyps.
 Hanging down from the float are tentacles with sting cells to catch prey.
 The stiff sail blows it across the surface.
 Like other hydroids this produces a planktonic medusa.
-There are times when the shoreline goes blue with them washed in from the Gulf Stream from the Atlantic sub- tropics.
+There are times when the shoreline goes blue with them washed in from the Gulf Stream and the Atlantic sub- tropics.
 See below.

 Hydrozoa is a class within the Cnidaria phylum and these colonial hydroids are Siphonophores